Continuous Patrolling Games: Solving the Game for Trees

-\item[] \textbf{Right attacks:} With probability $2 \alpha/\theta$, attack at node $9$ at starting times in $[0,\alpha+2]$ described as follows: conditional on the attack taking place here, the starting time is given by the following cumulative probability distribution function,
+\textit{Right attacks: }With probability $\alpha/(\mu+\lambda(E))$, attack node $b$, starting at a time in $[0, \alpha+2(n-1)]$ chosen as follows: conditional on the attack taking place here, the starting time is given by the following probability cumulative function.
+For $z=1,..., n-1$,